paccao/debian-paccao/README.md

 The `alias` command will give you a hint on what shortcut aliases you can use, this is based on the .bash_aliases file.\
 Press F1 to get another view of which commands you can run on your system.

+⭐[explainshell.com](https://explainshell.com/) - write a command with flags you are uncertain of and it will explain each part.

 ### Other potentially helpful resources
 ## How to fix sudo command not found